 Return value

-The trunc() method returns reduced the input values to zero decimal place and converted it into an int number.
+It reduces the input values to zero decimal places and converts them into int numbers.

 Output